 Previously, I have worked with Dr. Gustavo Glusman in Dr. Leroy Hood's lab at Institute for Systems Biology, Prof Amit Kumar Das at Indian Institute of Technology Kharagpur, and Prof Sandhya S Vishweswariah at Indian Institute of Science, Bangalore.

-Lastly, a list (hopefully evolving) of published, public, or in progress work where I have contributed:
+Lastly, a list (hopefully evolving) of published, public, or in progress work where I have contributed is available on Google Scholar.

 I am hooked to open-source software development — an ambitious outgrowth of my personal interest to create free (as in free speech!) and open-source content.
 In 2016, I was selected for Google Summer of Code program, where I contributed to OpenSNP.org under umbrella of Open Bioinformatics Foundation.